The Top 10 Dog Breeding Supplies Dog Breeders Need In Their Freezers

 3. Bitch colostrum

 You can be prepared for future emergencies by collecting and freezing colostrum from healthy litters.
-Later, if you have a puppy that is unable to nurse in its first 4 hours, you can thaw and warm the frozen colostrum, mix it with the Karo syrup/Pedialyte mixture, and tube feed it to the puppy.
+Later, if you have a puppy that is unable to nurse in its first 4 hours, you can thaw and warm the frozen colostrum and tube feed it to the puppy.
 This ideally needs to occur within 4 hours of life but at least by hour 8.

-This Karo syrup/Pedialyte/colostrum mix will provide the pup with the energy and antibodies it would normally get from its dam.
-Follow our normal tube-feeding guidance to do this but BE SURE TO GIVE IT BEFORE FEEDING ANY FORMULA TO THE PUPPY!
+Be sure to feed colostrum BEFORE FEEDING ANY FORMULA TO THE PUPPY!
 Since formula contains protein, it will start closing or blocking the puppy’s gut thus reducing the absorption of the antibodies in the colostrum.

 To collect colostrum for freezing, express it from your bitch once all of the pups in a litter have nursed for at least 12 hours.
 You can either handstrip or use a canine breast pump, like the one offered by Lifeline.